Reviews & Interview

 By Tetiana Aleksina & Tony Single

-is a very short yet somehow compelling story that starts quickly
+is a very short yet somehow compelling story that starts

-really would have liked to have much more
+time frame.
+I really would have liked to have much more

 added to the story as the story left me wanting more.

 the dialogue kept me going as it hooked me in on every

 within the plot line.
 This can be easily read in one

 sitting.
-It does have adult content, so
+It does have adult content, so this is not

-a quick fantasy read, this will do the trick.
+fantasy read, this will do the trick.

 Pulse: Cradle 2 Grave